ncoudsi/ft_server/README.md

 Like in the previous server context, specify a server name.
 Here, you won't use it at all, you could event delete this line, but as said earlier, it is set most of the time as a convention. <br/>

 **line 21 :** `autoindex on;` <br/>
 Set the autoindex.
-When it's on, you will see, on your website's main page, hypertexts links which redirect to your services URL.
+When it's on, you will see, on your website's main page, hypertexts links which redirect to your services URLs.
 Do you remember, `line 71` of this tutorial, when you set an environement variable `INDEX` in the Dockerfile ?
 Its use will be to turn `on` or `off` this autoindex (we will have a look to its script later on).<br/>

 **line 23 :** `root /var/www/localhost;` <br/>
 Define the root directory of your website.
 If in your web browser, you type `http://server_name/example_url` you will find its related files in `var/www/localhost/example_url`.
 It is most likely better explained here : http://nginx.org/en/docs/http/ngx_http_core_module.html#root <br/>